yangtze736/westeros/README.md

 ``

  - type `sudo make` to do make, then you can `cd samples`
- - and do `make` operator to generate a demo, test it.
+ - and discovery it.

 ``
 Comments to:
 ``

-    jiangzhe    jiangz_os@sari.ac.cn
+    email :    jiangz_os@sari.ac.cn